codysork/todo.sh-hamster-clock/README.md

 3 (B) Go to the post office +Errands
 ```

-To clock in a task:
+Clock in a task
 ```
 $ ./todo.sh clock in 2
 Clocking in Fight Crime...
 ```

-To see the current clock:
+To see our current clock
 ```
 $ ./todo.sh clock cur
 2020-04-23 12:56 Fight Crime@Fighting 00:01
 ```

-Then when we want to clock out:
+Clock out a task
 ```
 $ ./todo.sh clock out
 Clocking out Fight Crime...
 ```

-Finally, to see a report of today's clock totals:
+To see a report of today's clock totals
 ```
 $ ./todo.sh clock report
 Start | End      | Duration | Activity     | Category